Thousands of potential holidaymakers in three countries to read all about cultural and heritage attractions of the South East

 Representing various travel and lifestyle publications, the aim of their visit was to showcase some of the many things to see and do in this part of Ireland, for feature stories they are researching about holidays here.

-During their visit, the journalists enjoyed a foraging walk of the Blackstairs Mountains in Co Carlow.
+During their visit, the journalists enjoyed a foraging walk of the Blackstairs Mountains and the River Barrow area in Killedmond.
 Then, it was on to Co Kilkenny and Thomastown, where they took a tour of Mount Juliet Estate, paid a visit to Jerpoint Abbey and enjoyed a sheepdog demonstration at nearby Jerpoint Park.
-In Waterford, the group enjoyed a special, character-led Viking walking tour of the city, as well as visits to the Waterford Museum of Treasures and the House of Waterford Crystal.
-And in Co Wexford, the group visited the Dunbrody Famine Ship and Irish Emigrant Experience in New Ross; and then continued to Ireland’s allegedly most haunted house, Loftus Hall, where they were treated to a special evening haunted tour!
+In Waterford, the group enjoyed a special, character-led Viking walking tour of the city and a visit to the Waterford Museum of Treasures, where they spent time exploring the rich medieval history and heritage of this part of Ireland.
+They also visited the House of Waterford Crystal Visitor Centre.
+In Co Wexford, the group visited the Dunbrody Famine Ship and Irish Emigrant Experience in New Ross; and then continued to Ireland’s allegedly most haunted house, Loftus Hall, where they were treated to a special evening haunted tour!
 They also enjoyed a guided tour of Hook Lighthouse.

 Niall Gibbons, chief executive of Tourism Ireland, said: “Tourism Ireland was delighted to invite this group of journalists to Ireland and the South East.
 For many, it was their first time here and they were extremely impressed by our rich heritage, the wide variety of things to see and do, as well as by the hospitality and friendliness of the people they met.
 Fact-finding visits like this are an important element of Tourism Ireland’s overall promotional effort; they are a really effective way for us to get positive exposure for Ireland through the media around the world.
 The publicity value of the articles these journalists will write when they return home is fantastic – they will be read by thousands of potential holidaymakers in three different countries, helping to encourage more people to come here and experience this part of Ireland for themselves.”